 Ineligibility to Participate in Off-Campus Programs

 Students may be declared ineligible in the application process to participate in a study abroad program based on recommendations of their academic advisor or the Dean of Students Offices.
 Most often, if this occurs, it happens during the application process in either Stage 1 or Stage 2.

 Students should note that all approvals to participate in an off-campus program are conditional on the basis that a student must remain in good academic and judicial standing.
 Should a student go on academic or disciplinary probation at any time before or during their off-campus program, or if the Dean of Students Office believes that the student should no longer participate, any approval will be rescinded.

 Students declared ineligible to participate in an off-campus program will be removed from the roster.
 Students will be responsible to their program host(s) for any withdrawal fees, and may lose non-refundable deposits, airfare costs, or other cancellation costs.
 The College will not refund or reimburse students for these or other costs.

-Participation in a program without approval from the Director of Off-Campus Programs, or while ineligible to study off-campus, will mean that any credits earned on the program will not transfer to Lake Forest, and financial aid will not be applicable to the program.
+Participation in a program without approval from the Global Engagement Office, or while ineligible to study off-campus, will mean that any credits earned on the program will not transfer to Lake Forest, and financial aid will not be applicable to the program.

 Credits earned while ineligible for off-campus programs will not be posted to the transcript once a student returns to good standing.
 However, once in good standing, that student may choose to apply for an off-campus program to take place in a future term.